Fort Lauderdale Products Liability Lawyer

 Consumers have the legal right to expect the goods they purchase and use are safe.
 Manufacturers and distributors are responsible to make sure their products meet certain safety standards before they reach the shelves.
 Even when products are misused, manufacturers and distributors have a responsibility to take into account reasonably foreseeable uses and either mitigate the danger or adequately warn about it.

 Unfortunately, far too many businesses are all too eager to put profits ahead of the well-being of people.
 This isn’t unique to any one industry.
-Our Florida defective product lawyers have seen this with:
+The product liability attorneys at our Fort Lauderdale firm have seen this with:

 - Medical Devices

 - Dangerous Drugs

 - Breach of Warranty

 When a consumer suffers injury as a result of a defective product, there may be multiple parties that could be held to account.
 These may include:

 - All others who make products available to the public